MightyDillah/VideoSmaller/README.md

            shorty 'h1:20:00-h1:25:00' video.mp4
            shorty '-90' video.mp4

-## Tracksize
-Shows a list of all tracks in an MKV file sorted by size, with human-readable formatting (KB, MB, GB)

-Usage examples:
-  Unix: tracksize video.mkv
-  Windows: tracksize video.mkv

 ## Install
 note: you also need python3, but i wont get into that here you should already have it anyway.